List of Hollyoaks characters introduced in 2022

 Hollyoaks is a British television soap opera that was first broadcast on Channel 4 on 23 October 1995.
 The following is a list of characters that first appear in the show in 2022, by order of first appearance.
 All characters are introduced by the programme's executive producer Lucy Allan.
 Zain Rizwaan (Jonas Khan) and Zoe Anderson (Garcia Brown) made their debut appearances in February.
 They were followed by Eric Foster (Angus Castle-Doughty), the brother of Tony (Nick Pickard) and Verity Hutchinson (Eva O'Hara).
 Nadira Valli (Ashling O'Shea), a love interest for Shaq Qureshi (Omar Maalik), began appearing in March, and in April, Glynis Barber joined the cast as gangster Norma Crow.
-May marked the first appearance of Vicky Grant (Anya Laurence), a foster child for Scott Drinkwell (Ross Adams), and she was followed by her boyfriend, Joseph Holmes (Olly Rhodes), in June.
+May marked the first appearance of Vicky Grant (Anya Lawrence), a foster child for Scott Drinkwell (Ross Adams), and she was followed by her boyfriend, Joseph Holmes (Olly Rhodes), in June.
 Matt Lapinskas also made a guest appearance in June as Alex Ramsdan.
 October saw Jon-Paul Bell cast as Beau Ramsey, the long-lost son of Tony Hutchinson (Nick Pickard).
 Shing Lin Leong (Izzie Yip) then debuted in December as Honour Chen-Williams' (Vera Chok) niece.
 Additionally, multiple other characters appeared throughout the year.

 Zain Rizwaan

 Zain Rizwaan (also Randeri), played by Jonas Khan, made his first appearance on 21 February 2022.
 The character and casting was announced on 15 February 2022.
 Zain is an iman and was introduced to serve as a love interest for Misbah Maalik (Harvey Virdi) when he arrives in the village.
 Zain was billed as an "agony aunt" for the character and others in the village.
 On his casting, Khan said that he was excited to join Hollyoaks due to its progressiveness, feeling that the soap "always looks to push boundaries".
 Of his character, the actor said that he "will look to bring some spirituality and guidance to the Maalik family and rest of the village".

+On 8 May 2024, it was announced that Khan would be exiting the role after 2 years.
+Zain's final scenes aired on 2 July 2024.